 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 19 we read one of the New Testament's starkest descriptions of the tribulations that Christ and His followers will face in this world.
-The words, in Mark 8: 30-34, come directly from the Lord's lips.
+In Mark 8: 30-34 we read one of the New Testament's starkest descriptions of the tribulations that Christ and His followers will face in this world.
+The words come directly from the Lord's lips.

-We often think of these words as applying to the early Christian martyrs, but on this same day the Church remembers a 15th-century Byzantine saint who denied himself and carried his heavy cross for many years.
+We often think of these words as applying to the early Christian martyrs, but the Church also remembers a 15th-century Byzantine saint who denied himself and carried his heavy cross for many years.
 Saint Mark of Ephesus was firmly on God's side.

 In 1437 the faltering Byzantine Empire was threatened by the Muslim Turks, and the Emperor turned for help to the Roman Catholic West, which was more economically and politically stable.
 A council was convened in Florence, Italy.
 Many of the Greek Orthodox delegates, led by the Byzantine Emperor, were ready to acquiesce in whatever the West (represented by the Pope) asked, in exchange for aid in defending Byzantium.

 The Pope, seeing his advantage, offered help on condition that the Orthodox accept all Roman Catholic teachings, and be governed by Rome.
 Because of their dire situation, the Orthodox delegates were ready to agree, except for Mark of Ephesus.
 He saw that the Orthodox faith would be severely compromised, and refused to sign the agreement despite intense pressure and harassment from both sides.
 The Emperor was so angry that he put Mark under house arrest, where the exhausted man became severely ill.
 But nothing would keep him from defending the Orthodox faith unchanged and in its fullness.